ArminEbrahimpour/Methodology/Vulns???.md

 ## <font color="red">Haunt</font>:

+note : use turbo intruder (a burp extension ) for testing race condition
 ### <font color="red">step 1-</font >find features prone to race condition :
 #### Most of the time, race conditions occur in features that deal with numbers, such as online voting, online gaming scores, bank transfers,e-commerce payments, and gift card balances.
 Look for these features in an application and take note of the request involved in updating thesenumbers.